Soumen-Coder/order-processor-application/README.md

    `OrderSplitter` - Defines contract for splitting data from a data source.

-   `OrderDataSplitter` - Splits the order based on the country name
+   `OrderDataSplitter` - Splits the order based on the country name.

+   `OrderDataProcessorTest` - This class is responsible for testing the process data order functionality.

+   `MockCSVReader` - This class is responsible for mocking a csv reader.

+   `MockOrderDataSplitter` - This class is responsible for mocking the orderDataSplitter class.

+   `MockOrderDataPersister` - his class is responsible for mocking the OrderDataPersister class.

-   `OrderProcessorApplication` - This marks the starting point of the application
+   `OrderProcessorApplication` - This marks the starting point of the application.